 As can also be seen in Figure 1, an I2RS Agent may communicate with multiple clients.
 Each client may send the agent a variety of write operations.
-In order to keep the protocol simple, the current view is that two clients should not be attempting to write (modify) the same piece of information.
-Such collisions may happen, but are considered error cases that should be resolved by the network applications and management systems.
+In order to keep the protocol simple, two clients should not attempt to write (modify) the same piece of information on an I2RS Agent.
+This is considered an error.
+However, such collisions may happen and section 7.8 (multi-headed control) describes how the I2RS agent resolves collision by first utilizing priority to resolve collisions, and second by servicing the requests in a first in, first served basis.
+The i2rs architecture includes this definition of behavior for this case simply for predictability not because this is an intended result.
+This predictability will simplify the error handling and suppress oscillations.
+If additional error cases beyond this simple treatment are required, these error cases should be resolved by the network applications and management systems.